lore/lore/docs/challenges/README.md

 ## Challenges

-This section will contain documentation for using the CLI, as well as explanations for each of the generators.
+This section contains documentation for the specific feature concerns the framework is integrating support for:

 * [Data Structure](DataStructure.md)
 * [AJAX/Action Abstraction Tier](AjaxAbstraction.md)